tandasat/barevisor/src/uefi/README.md

 ## Testing with Bochs

 Barevisor can be partially tested with [Bochs](https://github.com/bochs-emu/Bochs), a cross-platform open-source x86_64 PC emulator.
-It is **extremely** helpful in the early phase of hypervisor development as it can be used to debug the types of errors that are difficult to diagnose on VMware.
+Bochs is **extremely** helpful in the early phase of hypervisor development as it can be used to debug the types of errors that are difficult to diagnose on VMware.
 Failure of the VMX instructions is the primal example.

 ### Setting up a VM